guilhemeyraud/croncalJS/README.md

 # croncalJS

 ## Description
-croncalJS is a JavaScript version of croncal https://github.com/waldner/croncal. it's an utility to convert a crontab file to a list of actual events within a unix timestamp range.
+croncalJS is a JavaScript version of croncal (perl) https://github.com/waldner/croncal. it's an utility to convert a crontab file to a list of actual events within a unix timestamp range.